rescript-lang/rescript-compiler/docs/Curry-and-Uncurry-functions.md

 - When is uncurried function recommended

-  1. For FFI to JS functions, all object methods are *strongly recommended* to type it as uncurried function
+  - For FFI to JS functions, all object methods are *strongly recommended* to type it as uncurried function.

-  2. When function is passed as a callback
+  - When function is passed as a callback

-  This is mostly for performance issues, it is hard to optimize in such scenario
+    This is mostly for performance issues, it is hard to optimize in such scenario.